 Germans tend to dislike Google.
 Especially StreetView is a bête noire to them.
-So thousands had their houses or buildings pixelized since they just can’t take the idea of people seeing them on Google Maps or StreetView.
+So thousands had their houses or buildings pixelized since they just can’t take the idea of people seeing their homes on Google Maps or StreetView.
 Understandably, Google is annoyed with the German’s exaggerated approach to data protection in this regard.

 That is why they basically gave up on StreetView in Germany.
 The footage of big cities has not been updated in a long time for that reason.
 Outside the main cities, there is no StreetView.
 The Germans just do not want the kind of convenience StreetView offers.
 Super weird!

 In Germany, the ‘office of order’ (‘Ordnungsamt‘) distributes parking tickets.
 First-graders receive a cardboard cone with sweets inside on their first day of school.
-German toilets have a platform on which certain items will be on display until they are being flushed down.
+Many German toilets have a platform on which certain items will be on display until they are being flushed down.
 That’s even beyond weird.

 Also they have super weird words hardly anyone who is trying to learn the language will be able to pronounce.
 The grammar is pretty bad.
 Especially the articles are just impossible to remember.
 ‘Der‘, ‘die‘ or ‘das’?
 To hell with that.

-Roger Boyes knew what he was writing about before he released his book ‘A Year in the Scheisse’ in 2008.
+Roger Boyes knew exactly what he was writing about before he released his book ‘A Year in the Scheisse’ in 2008.
 It is about his adventures in Germany, his attempts to understand German women, his inner need to develop enthusiasm for curry wurst, and his desperate tries to deal with nudist beach visits.